Return to search results

 Access Law is a virtual programme for secondary school students interested in law.

-You will get the opportunity to learn more about a career in law through a series of virtual events.
+You will get the opportunity to learn more about a career in law through a series of virtual events and mentoring support.
 Through a series of interactive panel discussions, you will learn more about what a career in law entails, the skills and knowledge needed to navigate law firm recruitment processes and tips for thriving at university and/or in the world of law.
+You will also receive mentoring from a legal professional delivered in partnership with mentoring organisation Zero Gravity.

-The programme will be run virtually ensuring that all students, no matter their geographic location can benefit from the opportunity.
-Participants will require access to the internet, a computer/laptop or mobile device (such as tablet or mobile phone) to take part in this programme.
+The programme will be run virtually ensuring that all students, no matter their geographic location, can benefit from the opportunity.
+Participants will require access to the internet and a computer/laptop or mobile device (such as tablet or mobile phone) to take part in this programme.
 All sessions will take place in school term-time and just after the school day meaning that participants have the option to join from home or school.

 Key dates